cdapio/coopr/coopr-docs/docs/source/rest/clusters.rst

    * - 200 (OK)
      - Successful
    * - 400 (BAD REQUEST)
-     - If the request body is specified incorrectly.
+     - If the request body is malformed, or if required provider fields are missing.
    * - 401 (UNAUTHORIZED)
      - If the user is unauthorized to make this request.
    * - 404 (NOT FOUND)